People

 Bartlett Professor of Planning is a position previously held by Sir Patrick Abercrombie, Sir William Holford, Lord Richard Llewelyn-Davies, Sir Peter Hall and, most recently, Mike Batty FRS.
 Professor Wu’s prestigious appointment since 2011 presents the opportunity for the Bartlett School of Planning to redefine the planning discipline in global terms for a new generation.

-Co-Investigator: Dr Fangzhu Zhang
+Co-Investigator: Professor Fangzhu Zhang

+Fangzhu Zhang is Professor in China Planning and joint coordinator for China Planning Research Group (CPRG) at Bartlett School of Planning, University College London.
 Her main research interests focus on innovation and governance; urban village redevelopment and migrant integration in China; and eco-innovation and eco-city development in China.
-She has been involved in several research projects funded by the EU innovation programme (on Finance access in biotech); ESRC/DFID (on Chinese urban villages); the British Academy (China’s innovation and governance; Chinese informal settlements; China’s eco-city planning); RTPI (on China planning); the Leverhulme Trust (Urban China Research International Network) and EPSRC (global engagement on UK-China sustainable cities).
-Her current work is focused on the innovation and governance of Chinese science parks, environmental planning and governance in China.
+She has been involved in several research projects funded by the EU innovation programme (on Finance access); ESRC/DFID (on Chinese urban villages); the British Academy (China’s innovation and governance; Chinese informal settlements; China’s eco-city planning); RTPI (on China planning); the Leverhulme Trust (Urban China Research International Network) and ESRC-NSFC (Urban development financialisation).
+Currently, she is working on the ERC Advanced Grant research project, rethinking China’s Model of Urban Governance (ChinaUrban, 2020-2025).

-Research Fellow: Dr Weikai Wang
+Research Fellow: Dr. Weikai Wang (job ended on August 2024)

 Weikai Wang is currently working as a Research Fellow at the Bartlett School of Planning, University College London, on this ERC funded ‘ChinaUrban’ Project.
 Prior to joining UCL, he worked as a Research Associate on a NERC-Newton funded research project in School of Geographical and Earth Sciences at University of Glasgow (2020-2022).